holisticinfosec/HolisticInfoSec-For-WebDevelopers-Fascicle1/manuscript/markdown/main/chapter7.md

 {linenos=off, lang=Bash}
     dpkg-query -l '*nfs*'

 This may show you that you have nfs-common installed, but ideally you do not want nfs-kernel-server installed.
-If it is you can just:
+If it is, you can just:

 {linenos=off, lang=Bash}
     apt-get remove nfs-kernel-server

-If you do need NFS running for a file server, the usual files that will need some configuration will be the following:
+If you do need NFS running for a file server, the files that need configuration will be the following:

 * `/etc/exports` (Only file required to actually export your shares)
 * `/etc/hosts.allow`